pulumi/foundational-training/module-06-components/slides.md

 * **For internal use** in very large, high-functioning orgs with many teams that run their own infra and do not use the same language.
 (MAANG-scale or SaaS platform orgs, e.g. Uber.)
 * **For use with customers** for large system implementers that want to reuse components across multiple engagements.
 * **For external use** for cloud providers who want to publish their own constructs to be consumed in all Pulumi languages.
-(HINT)